transferwise/actions-next-bundle-analyzer/README.md

 ### On a Pull Request

-When the job runs on a pull request a comment will be added showing the bundle sizes of the branch and the difference against master:
+When the job runs on a pull request a comment will be added showing the bundle sizes of the branch and the difference against the default branch:

 ![image](https://user-images.githubusercontent.com/614392/123790589-69872e80-d8d6-11eb-9dec-0686e0bba760.png)

-_Note: Difference to master will only be shown once this action has run on a master commit._
+_Note: Difference to the default branch will only be shown once this action has run on a default branch commit._

-### On the base branch
+### On the default branch

-When the workflow runs on the base branch, it will create/update a GitHub Issue with the current bundle sizes.
+When the workflow runs on the default branch, it will create/update a GitHub Issue with the current bundle sizes.

 ![image](https://user-images.githubusercontent.com/52004409/156007377-3e6bbb4c-f721-4b42-a363-4559b2ea55df.png)

 ## Contributing